 - The location

-- However, the borrower is not supposed to make a visit to India to apply for home loans.
+- However, the borrower is not supposed to visit India to apply for home loans.

 The rate of Interest for NRI